 Teacher reads each question and asks students to write answers on their Worksheets.

 - Q1.
-What other names was Melchora Aquino known by? - Q2.
+What other names were given to Melchora Aquino? - Q2.
 What did Aquino do to support the Katipunan in their fight for independence? - Q3.
 Why was Melchora Aquino arrested and sent to prison?

 Suggested answers